aquaswim/moyoki/README.md

-# Moyoki
+# ꦩꦺꦴꦪꦺꦴꦏꦶ

-Simple and easy to use mocking server
+Moyoki (javanese) mean mocking, this is simple program to do http server mocking.